gvwilson/thirdbit/_posts/2019/02/2019-02-28-things-i-didnt-tweet.md

     I only knew 8.

--   Saying, "If you need to comment your code, you should write clearer code," is like saying, "If you need to use English in your proof, you should write clearer formulas."
+-   Saying, "If you need to comment your code, you should write clearer code," is like saying, "If you need to use words in your proof, you should write clearer formulas."

--   I would really like stats from various tech publishers on the proportion of their authors of various genders.
+-   I would really like tech book publishers to release stats on the proportion of male and female authors they've published.

 -   "I have a love in me the likes of which you can scarcely imagine and rage the likes of which you would not believe.
     If I cannot satisfy the one, I will indulge the other." -- Mary Shelley, *Frankenstein*